 The A list

 Daily Tech News Show — this is my go-to tech news podcast.
-Excellent presenter in Tom Merritt, virtually always good co-hosts, always interesting.
+Excellent presenters in Tom Merritt and now Sarah Lane, always interesting.
 And they have several times read out my email and discussed it. #gottaloveit Patreon supported (yes, I support them), so no ads for things that are utterly irrelevant to me down here.
 Tom has relatives in Australia and knows we exist and a fair bit about us.
 What’s not to love?

 Has improved dramatically with the dumping of the Australian-produced Sunday edition (non-radio people doing it, and it made it unlistenable) and the far less frequent fill-in guests whose major qualifications seemed to be a large number of YouTube subscribers.

 The Gist with Mike Pesca — Slate describes it thus: “A daily afternoon podcast about news, culture, and whatever else you’ll be discussing with friends and family tonight.”
 Of course, I’m not going to be discussing it with anyone, but (speaking as a radio professional of a lot of years) Mike is my favourite non-tech presenter.
 Witty, irreverent, hardly ever badgers his guests.
 Since the 2016 election, doesn’t fall into the trap most Democrats do of being stupidly one-eyed.
 His closing muted rant each day is a wonder to behold.
 I’m an Australian, it’s mostly about the US, and I still think it’s great.